Reconciliation

 Vision

-We believe that honest and sincere conversation, an openness to learning and unlearning, and a commitment to cooperation and building and sustaining relationships, are central to advancing reconciliation.
+We believe that honest and sincere conversation, an openness to learning and unlearning, and a commitment to cooperation, building and sustaining relationships, are central to advancing reconciliation.

 Territorial Acknowledgement

-As one part of its reconciliation work, Coquitlam has adopted the following territorial acknowledgement:
+As one part of our reconciliation work, Coquitlam has adopted the following territorial acknowledgement:

 We acknowledge with gratitude and respect that the name Coquitlam was derived from the hən̓q̓əmin̓əm̓ (HUN-kuh-MEE-num) word kʷikʷəƛ̓əm (kwee-KWET-lum) meaning “Red Fish Up the River”.
 The City is honoured to be located on the kʷikʷəƛ̓əm traditional and ancestral lands, including those parts that were historically shared with the q̓ic̓əy̓ (kat-zee), and other Coast Salish Peoples.

-For First Nations, acknowledging traditional territory is a long-standing practice and regular aspect of governance relationships and ceremony.
-Acknowledgements have become common across Canada at formal meetings, conferences and events as a sign of respect and reconciliation.
+For Indigenous peoples, acknowledging traditional territory is a long-standing practice and regular aspect of governance relationships and ceremony.
+Acknowledgements have become common across Canada at formal meetings, conferences and events as a sign of respect and a first step in reconciliation.

 Collaboration

 There are several areas of collaboration between kʷikʷəƛ̓əm First Nation and the City of Coquitlam.
-The following are a sample of projects that we are working on:
+The following are a sample of projects that we are working on together:

-Service Agreements: Since 2005 the City of Coquitlam has provided water, sewer and fire services and kʷikʷəƛ̓əm First Nation for their community at slakəyánc (slah-kuh-yanz) (Coquitlam I.R.
+Service Agreements: Since 2005 the City of Coquitlam has provided water, sewer and fire services to kʷikʷəƛ̓əm First Nation for their community at slakəyánc (slah-kuh-yanz) (Coquitlam I.R.
 1).
-This agreement was most recently renewed in 2019.
+This agreement is to be renewed in 2024.

-Streetscape Enhancement: A multi-generational kʷikʷəƛ̓əm team is designing a mural to be painted on the Town Centre Park Community Centre in 2024.
-To learn more read information bulletin entitled “New Art and Amenities Enliven Coquitlam Streetscapes”
+Streetscape Enhancement: A multi-generational kʷikʷəƛ̓əm team led by Amanda Hugon of the Raven-Tacuara artist collective has designed and created two murals, “The Ripple” (1198 Pinetree Way), painted in 2023 and “Ancestral Legacy”, painted on Town Centre Park Community Centre in 2024.
+To learn more read the information bulletin entitled “New Art and Amenities Enliven Coquitlam Streetscapes”

 1. Events and Observances